Mertensia ciliata: Description

+Mertensia ciliata is a perennial herb producing a cluster of erect stems from a thick, branching caudex.
+The leafy stems reach well over a meter in maximum height.
+The leaves are up to 15 cm long, veiny, and oval to lance-shaped.

+Blooming from May to August, the inflorescence is an open array of many clustered blue bell-shaped flowers each between 1 and 2 cm long.
+The hanging, fragrant flower is tubular, expanding into a wider, lobed mouth.
+As the individual flowers progress in age they change in color from blue to pink-red.

-Distribution
+Distribution and habitat

 It is native to the western United States, in California, Nevada, Utah, and Oregon.
 It often grows in moist habitat, such as subalpine meadows and creeksides.
 It often carpets large areas of meadow and hillside with blue-green foliage and sweet-scented bluebell blooms.